vargazsolti/app-sanctum.test/README.md

 ## 🧠 Notes

-- Default `.htaccess` and Sanctum middleware setup included.
+- Sanctum middleware setup included.
 - Works seamlessly with **WAMP/XAMPP** or `php artisan serve`.
 - Perfect base for building SPA backends using **Vue**, **React**, or **Inertia**.
 - Clean and consistent API response structure for all endpoints.